elbkr/Youtube-Videos-Notifier/README.md

 - Clone or download this repository
 - Enter code editor
 - Run `npm install` on the console
-- Go to config.json and edit:
+- Go to config.json and edit:\r
   `TOKEN` with your bot's token
   `CHANNEL_ID` with the id of the youtube channel you want `SERVER_CHANNEL_ID`with the channel where the messages are going to be sent